jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Groups/Sea of Swords.md

 Sea of Swords combined with the Paladins of Vigilance.
 Role is to protect the city of [[New Calim]].
+Requested the group retrieve The [[Pieces of The Inevitable]] to prevent the destruction of the world if the heart of [[Karsus]] was recreated.